WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/shared-concepts.md

 When the end user performs a login action to the system, the server returns the configured profile definitions (through the LogOnResponse -&gt; FeatureProfiles element) made by the admin user that are relevant for the end user.
 Only access options that have no default value are returned.
 You can determine the defaults by creating a new Access Profile through the admin pages and see which ones are selected.
-(At least up to v7.0 all options are selected by default, with the exception of the “Force Track Changes” option.)
+(At least up to Enterprise Server 7.0 all options are selected by default, with the exception of the “Force Track Changes” option.)

 Let’s say that the system admin creates one Access Profile, clears the “Create Dossiers” option and names it “no Dossier